-Given the cold and snowy weather that we’ve experienced lately, I would like to take a moment to review our school closing notification process.
+Although we have had a mild winter so far, I would like to take a moment to review our school closing notification process.
 When making a decision to close school due to inclement weather, student safety is always our number one concern.
 After evaluating National Weather Service forecasts, receiving input from our operations and transportation personnel, and consulting with our partner schools, we make the call as to whether or not we think students and staff can travel safely to and from school.
 In the event that KSD 140 needs to close school, families will receive notification from SchoolMessenger, our electronic messaging system, and an alert will be posted on our district/school websites.
 KSD 140 also communicates school closure information through Facebook, Twitter, and the Emergency Closing Center (ECC).
-If emergency days are used during 2018, students may be required to make up the days on Presidents' Day and/or Casimir Pulaski Day.
-Parents will be notified.
 In the event the District keeps schools open, but a parent or guardian determines conditions are not safe for their child to travel to or from school, the parent or guardian has the right to keep their child home.

 Julia L. Mikulich.